 1. ancient option

-The Frisians west of the river Lauwers of the fifth century wore thin, elegant leather shoes.
-Very specific, rich design for this area, and maybe inspired by the Romans.
-But their inspiration might have come from beyond distant sea horizons, since for centuries the people of this region were notorious pirates; read our blog post It all began with piracy.
+The Frisians west of the River Lauwers, in the ancient pagus ‘district’ Oostergo, of the fifth century wore thin, elegant leather shoes.
+Very specific, rich design for this area.
+Maybe inspired by the Romans.
+But their inspiration might have come from beyond distant sea horizons, since for centuries the people of this region were notorious pirates, read our post It all began with piracy.

 These Frisian leather shoes were suitable for a soft surface like wet clay, grasslands and salt marshes.
 The shoes were made of one piece of leather and had no separate sole.
 No ankle support either.
 Everything as soft as Bask espadrilles.
 Of course, you may choose this type of footwear for your hike, but it gives little protection for the continuous thudding on your heels on the solid underground of today’s paths along the coasts.
 They might still be an option when walking through the salt marshes and tidal mudflats, though.
 Or, for the long soft-grassy stretches on top of the dikes along the Wadden Sea coast, along Lake IJssel, and on top of many old river and so-called sleeper-dikes more inland.